Malnutrition: Latest MSF Updates

 - Voices From the Field: Malnutrition in Pakistan

 When children suffer from acute malnutrition, their immune systems are so impaired that the risk of death is greatly increased.
-According to the World Health Organization (WHO), malnutrition is the single greatest threat to the world’s public health, with 178 million malnourished children across the globe.
+According to the World Health Organization (WHO), malnutrition is the single greatest threat to the world’s public health.

 The critical age for malnutrition is from six months—when mothers generally start supplementing breast milk—to 24 months.
 However, children under five, adolescents, pregnant or breastfeeding women, the elderly, and the chronically ill are also vulnerable.